-If you come to Vermont looking for a soft serve ice cream cone, prepare to be judged.
+If you come to Vermont looking for a soft-serve ice cream cone, prepare to be judged.
 Around here we call them creemees, and if anyone wants to argue about it, we will.

-The origins of soft serve ice cream are not completely known, but it is thought to have been invented in the 1930s.
+The origins of soft-serve ice cream are not completely known, but it is thought to have been invented in the 1930s.
 There are several different people who claim to be the creators of the frozen treat.

-In the 1930s in New York City a man named Thomas Carvelas was selling ice cream from a cart.
-After having an unfortunate flat tire Carvelas' ice cream began to melt, but being a savvy business man he sold the softened ice cream as a new kind of treat.
-It was an instant hit and in 1934 Carvelas opened the Carvel Frozen Custard shop.
-In 1939 Carvel built his own soft serve machine.
+In the 1930s in New York City, a man named Thomas Carvelas was selling ice cream from a cart.
+After having an unfortunate flat tire, Carvelas' ice cream began to melt—but being a savvy businessman he sold the softened ice cream as a new kind of treat.
+It was an instant hit, and in 1934 Carvelas opened the Carvel Frozen Custard shop.
+In 1939, Carvel built his own soft-serve machine.

-- American Ice Cream (Isreal)
+- American Ice Cream (Israel)

 - Soft Ice Cream (China, Sweden)